sbmsr/rebuilding-react/1-Rendering/main.md

   };
 ```

-React.render has officially finished execution.
+React.render has officially finished execution, and the callback that executes our work has been dispatched.
 Oh my god.
 Amazing.

+## Rendering to the Screen

 Except our UI is still blank...

 As we saw, Render queues the work, and is fully async.
-The work is staged and ready to be processed, but hasn't been processed yet.
-This is where our MessageChannel breakpoint gets hit, and we see the work actually get done.
+The work is now in-flight, but the changes haven't been applied to the dom yet.
+This is where our MessageChannel breakpoint gets hit, and we see the DOM changes occur.
 If we hit play on the debugger...

-## 3. Doing the Work
+## 3. Changing the DOM

 Bam.
 Our `performWorkUntilDeadline` breakpoint gets hit.
 It's time to (actually) render our Like Button component.